 Modify the Binding Project

 As the final step to updating our binding project to use the Unified APIs, we need to either modify the

-MakeFile that we use to build the project or the Xamarin Project Type (if we are binding from within Xamarin Studio) and instruct btouch to bind against the Unified APIs instead of the Classic ones.
+MakeFile that we use to build the project or the Xamarin Project Type (if we are binding from within Visual Studio for Mac) and instruct btouch to bind against the Unified APIs instead of the Classic ones.

 Updating a MakeFile

 If we are using a makefile to build our binding project into a Xamarin .DLL, we will need to include the